JB Carlson: Bank litigation

-The warring Messrs.
-JB Carlson and Steve Hilbert agreed on one issue: that AIG should pay the claim.
+Carlson and Steve Hilbert agreed that AIG should pay the claim.

 Dennis Francis McCrosson, III of McCrosson and Associates, initially appeared with lawyers from the international law firm of Baker and Daniels appearing a few months later to represent JB Carlson and all of the Carlson entities in the claims he was advancing and all of the claims against him and his entities.
 On August 16, 2010, one of JB Carlson's lawyers entered a guilty plea and was sentenced on a DUI.
 Four days later, Carlson dismissed the firm.
 In October 2010, Carlson's attorney-client privileged documents started appearing on the internet and in Indianapolis.
 Dennis Francis McCrosson, III from McCrosson and Associates remained on the case.
 Jeffrey O. Meunier represented J.B.
 Carlson personally.

 Maynard Cooper & Gale, a 200 plus firm from Birmingham, AL, represented AIG.

 Magistrate Judge Jane Magnus-Stinson and Federal Judge Sarah Evans Barker presided over the AIG/Carlson lawsuit until President Obama (with the support of Senators Lugar and Bayh) nominated her as Judge of the United States District Court for the Southern District of Indiana on June 14, 2010.
 Magistrate Judge Tim A. Baker was assigned to the AIG/Carlson case on June 15, 2010.
 Federal Judge Sarah Evans Barker remained.

 The Martin report

 The Martin report analyzed key facts relating to AIG's claims that Carlson wagered, intended on selling the policy and a host of other claims.
 The report indirectly cleared Carlson of the accusations and claims.
 Carlson did not pay for or know of the existence of the report until it was released.

 Carlson fought AIG for nearly 3 years in the end spending $8 million in legal fees and associated costs.
-Carlson's lawsuit against Wilmington Trust, LaSalle Bank, Coventry, and Bank of America was shorter.
+Carlson's lawsuit against Wilmington Trust, LaSalle Bank and Bank of America was shorter.